yanalex981/RTS-Project/README.md

 RTS-Project
 ===========

-This project aims to create a simple, and fully playable 3D RTS game in one month.
+This project aims to create a simple, and fully playable 3D Real-Time Strategy game (StarCraft, WarCraft, Command & Conquer, etc) in one month.
 This is created for an ICS 4U course in an Ontario high school.